tcltk/tcl/doc/markdown/process.md

 This command provides a way to manage subprocesses created by the [open] and [exec] commands, as identified by the process identifiers (PIDs) of those subprocesses.
 The legal *options* (which may be abbreviated) are:

 [::tcl::process]{.cmd} [autopurge]{.sub} [flag]{.optarg}
 : Automatic purge facility.
 If *flag* is specified as a boolean value then it activates or deactivate autopurge.
 In all cases it returns the current status as a boolean value.
-When autopurge is active, **Tcl\_ReapDetachedProcs** is called each time the [exec] command is executed or a pipe channel created by [open] is closed.
+When autopurge is active, [Tcl\_ReapDetachedProcs][DetachPids] is called each time the [exec] command is executed or a pipe channel created by [open] is closed.
 When autopurge is inactive, **::tcl::process** purge must be called explicitly.
 By default autopurge is active.

 [::tcl::process]{.cmd} [list]{.sub}
 : Returns the list of subprocess PIDs.
 This includes all currently executing subprocesses and all terminated subprocesses that have not yet had their corresponding process table entries purged.